 Spoiler: it doesn’t (necessarily) involve pool tables.

 Employee Engagement was covered in detail at Engagedly’s [Engage + Perform] HR Summit.
-Nigel Jeremy, Chief Learning Officer (CLO) at British Airways was Keynote Speaker and Salt digital recruitment agency CEO, Jacqui Barratt and Sri Chellappa, President of Engagedly, joined him on a panel to share their insights into getting Employee Engagement right.
+Nigel Jeremy, Chief Learning Officer (CLO) at British Airways was Keynote Speaker and Salt, a global, award-winning digital recruitment agency CEO, Jacqui Barratt and Sri Chellappa, President of Engagedly, joined him on a panel to share their insights into getting Employee Engagement right.
 Here are my key takeaways…